 As more and more people enter the contracting market competition is hotting up, and to make sure you land the juiciest gigs you need to make sure all your application ducks are in a row.
 Skills sharp?
 Great.
 Examples of recent work?
 Check!
 Recommendation from a friend who already contracts there?
 Amazing!

 But it can all fall apart if your application is a dud.

 When it comes to putting together a great CV – be it for a contractor or permanent gig – there are some sensible ground rules to follow.
 We spoke to Joanne Munro, a professional CV writer, to find out the secret to crafting a winning CV:

 - Put all the good stuff on the first page.
-Recruiters decide within 6 seconds if your CV is worth reading to the end so make sure they know by half way down the first page that you have what they need.
-The best way to do this is to have a ‘key skills’ section where you summarise your skills.
+Recruiters decide within 6 seconds if your CV is worth reading to the end, so make sure they know by halfway down the first page that you have what they need.
+The best way to do this is to have a ‘key skills’ section where you summarise your abilities

 - If you’re uploading your CV online or emailing it directly to a company then save it as a PDF so the formatting doesn’t get knocked out if they’re using a different version of Word than you.